South West fishers and families are being asked to roll up their sleeves and help release thousands of rainbow and brown trout into Drakesbrook Weir.

 “Troutfest has become a much-loved part of WA’s fishing calendar since its inception in 2017, with many families and fishers keen to help release trout,” Recfishwest CEO Dr Andrew Rowland said.

-“It is part of a well-managed stocking program, using hatchery-reared trout grown from freshwater fishing licence revenue from the Recreational Fishing Initiatives Fund (RFIF).
+“It is part of a well-managed stocking program, using hatchery-reared trout grown from freshwater fishing licence revenue.

 “Freshwater fishing is a popular pastime and there are many spots between Waroona to Pemberton where anglers have the chance to enjoy the great outdoors and catch a great fish in serene settings.”